pjn51/rust-playground/README.md

 ## `count-occurances`
 A function where the user passes a string, and a character to count, and is given a count of that character's occurances.s

+## `pw-generator`
+A function where the user passes in a length, and recieves a password of the given length made up of random characters.